How to Pass the Life Insurance Medical Exam (15 Tips)

 It’s a rare case for an exam to be incomplete.
 If your results are really bad, your application might be declined.

 If your results are worse than you (or your insurance agent) think is reasonable, you can have another exam done by your primary care physician.
-You will have to foot the bill for this exam, but it might be worth it if you can get your rates down.
+You will have to foot the bill for this exam, but it might be worth it if you can get lower premiums.

 How to Pass the Life Insurance Medical Exam Blood Work

 You cannot reverse a lifetime of cheeseburgers in a week or two.
-Although drastic changes to your diet for two weeks can help improve your blood work.
+However, drastic changes to your diet for two weeks can help improve your blood work.

 Six Weeks Before

-Also take a break from any other recreational drugs.
-The insurance companies test for almost everything.
+Also, take a break from any other recreational drugs.
+Insurance companies test for almost everything through both blood draw and urine tests.
 While a handful are open to cannabis, anything else is an automatic decline.

 One/Two Weeks Before